-The struggle is still there, albeit to a slightly smaller degree.
-It's up to the awareness and knowledge of business leaders to continue normalizing the situation and restoring logistics and supply chain management (SCM) to its former productivity levels.
+The struggle is still there, and it’s up to the awareness and knowledge of business leaders to continue normalizing the situation and restoring logistics and supply chain management (SCM) to its former productivity levels.

-This blog post offers an informative overview of supply chain trends to monitor and follow for building more efficient logistics operations in 2023.
+This blog post offers an informative overview of supply chain management trends to monitor and follow for building more efficient logistics operations in 2024.

 1. Meet Supply Chain as a Service (SCaS)